TumbaSolutions/serverless/MERGE.md

 # Merge & Release
 We do not do releases held from release-fast-track as its history is rewritten when release is held from master.
 See [Release process](https://github.com/serverless/serverless/blob/master/RELEASE_PROCESS.md).
 We do releases held only from master.
 ## Merge
-- [ ] go to https://travis-ci.org/TumbaSolutions/serverless/settings and trunk off "Build pushed branches"
+- [ ] go to https://github.com/TumbaSolutions/serverless/settings/actions and select "Disable Actions for this repository"
 - [ ] git fetch upstream master:master && git push origin master:master
-- [ ] go to https://travis-ci.org/TumbaSolutions/serverless/settings and trunk on "Build pushed branches"
+- [ ] go to https://github.com/TumbaSolutions/serverless/settings/actions and select "Enable local and third party Actions for this repository"
 - [ ] git rebase --onto new old
 - [ ] resolve conflicts with whatever is your favourite tool.
 Usually there will be merge conflict in  `package.json`, but can be in `.travis.yml` too as it is modified compared to one that can be found in upstream.
 - [ ] git push --force